Bhutan: Tourism

 In 2014, Bhutan received 133,480 foreign visitors.
-Bhutan is a high-value destination.
 It imposes a daily sustainable development fee of US$100 a day on all nationals except Indians, Maldivians, and Bangladeshis.
 Indians can apply for a permit to enter Bhutan which costs 1,200 INR per day (about US$14 in 2024).
 The industry employs 21,000 people and accounts for 1.8% of GDP.

 The country currently has no UNESCO World Heritage Sites, but it has eight declared tentative sites for UNESCO inclusion since 2012.
 These sites include: Ancient Ruin of Drukgyel Dzong, Bumdelling Wildlife Sanctuary, Dzongs: the centre of temporal and religious authorities (Punakha Dzong, Wangdue Phodrang Dzong, Paro Dzong, Trongsa Dzong and Dagana Dzong), Jigme Dorji National Park (JDNP), Royal Manas National Park (RMNP), Sacred Sites associated with Phajo Drugom Zhigpo and his descendants, Sakteng Wildlife Sanctuary (SWS), and Tamzhing Monastery.
 Bhutan also has numerous tourist sites that are not included in its UNESCO tentative list.
 Bhutan has one element, the Mask dance of the drums from Drametse, registered in the UNESCO Intangible Cultural Heritage List.